 These days we only care about wellness once our health is compromised as a means to undo the damage we have done to ourselves.
-We sustain a near fatal, or life compromising illness, and all of a sudden “wellness” becomes a priority.
+We sustain a near-fatal, or life compromising illness, and all of a sudden “wellness” becomes a priority.

 We look for quick fixes like coffee enemas, special electronic gadgets, magical beans or super honey.
-Spending money is no longer an issue because at this point you realise that without a good quality of life funds will have no value.
+Spending money is no longer an issue because at this point you realize that without a good quality of life funds will have no value.

 Here is a quote I like, it has been attributed to many people, but I don’t know the origins:

 “When asked what surprised him most about humanity the man answered:

 Man sacrifices his health in order to make money.
 Then he sacrifices money to recuperate his health.
 And then he is so anxious about the future that he does not enjoy the present: the result being that he does not live in the present or the future; he lives as if he is never going to die, and then dies having never really lived.”

 Wellness is critical, and is a precursor to health; therefore we should train ourselves to say it first.